jaberjaber23/JRKit_Advanced_Encoding_Toolkit/README.md

 License
 JRKit is distributed under the MIT License.

-rust
+bash
 Copy code

-Replace the URL for the JRKit logo (`https://example.com/jrkit-logo.png`) with the actual URL
+Make sure to replace the URL for the JRKit logo (`https://github.com/jaberjaber23/JR_Advanced_Encoding_Toolkit/assets/103749727/eac0151f-3cfe-4498-8643-3a33cb1719b3`) with the actual URL where the logo is hosted.
+Similarly, update the documentation link (`https://jrkit-documentation-url`) and the contribution gui